ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/multi-gpu.md

 In this example we will display how you can

 1. Fetch the number of devices installed on a machine
-2. For every GPU launch a thread and set a active device per thread.
+2. For every GPU launch a thread and set an active device per thread.
 3. Execute a MSM on each GPU